mintgroen/object_detector/README.md

 ## Home Assistant Integration

 This script uses MQTT discovery to automatically integrate with Home Assistant.
-For each camera, it creates a single sensor that dynamically displays the detected objects.
+For each camera, it creates a single sensor.

 -   **Sensor**: A `sensor` is created for each camera (e.g., `sensor.camera1_detections`).
     -   The state of the sensor is a comma-separated string of the names of the detected objects (e.g., "person, car").
+If no objects are detected, the state will be "none".
-    -   The full detection details, including confidence scores, are available as a JSON string in the sensor's attributes.
+    -   The sensor's attributes contain an array of the detected objects, including their confidence scores.